Greedy-like bases for sequences with gaps: -semi-greedy bases.

 \begin{remark}\rm If $\B$ has a weakly null subsequence, then by \cite[Proposition 3.11]{BL2020} we have $M_{fs}=1$, so Lemma~\ref{lemmasemigreedynsemigreedy} gives $\K_{sg,t}=\C_{sg,t}$.
 Similarly, if $\B$ is Schauder with basis constant $\K$, then $M_{fs}\le \K$, so we get $\K_{sg,t}\le \C_{sg,t}\K$. \end{remark}

-As we mentioned, a natural extension of the definition of $t$-weak-semi-greedy bases from \cite{BL2020} to our context would still result in an equivalent notion.
-The proof is very similar to that of Lemma~\ref{lemmasemigreedynsemigreedy} - with some minor differences due to the fact that we may not choose the $t$-greedy set -, so we shall be brief.
+We can relax the hypotheses of Lemma~\ref{lemmasemigreedynsemigreedy} and still obtain that $\B$ is $t$-semi-greedy, though we do not get the same bound for the constant.
+The proof is very similar to that of Lemma~\ref{lemmasemigreedynsemigreedy} - with some differences due to the fact that we may not choose the $t$-greedy set, so we shall be brief.